kirkgab/cpp/README.md

 ## FAQ

+### Regarding Assignment and Submission

+Q1: What are in the weekly Assignment?
+A: 2 - 3 Programming Questions +  1 Bug Report

+Q2: What is a Bug Report?
+A: It's a report that you will write using Markdown language to self-reflect on the mistakes you have made in the assigned Programming Questions.
+The bug report template can be found [HERE](bug-report-template.md)

- Q1: How to write Markdown?
+Q3: How to write Markdown?
 A: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) or [MarkDown Crashcourse](https://youtu.be/HUBNt18RFbo).
 Don't force yourself to memorize the Markdown syntax here.
 You can always refer to the cheatsheet when you use it.

+Q4: How to submit weekly assignment?
+A: This question needs detailed explanation, and you can refer to the [Assignment Submission Guideline](assignment-submission-guideline.md)

- Q2: How to use Github?
+Q5: How to use Github?
 A:  [Short Version](https://youtu.be/iv8rSLsi1xo) &nbsp; &nbsp;
    [Long Version](https://youtu.be/RGOj5yH7evk)

+### Regarding Assignment Peer-Evaluation

- Q3: How does Moodle Workshop (Peer Evaluation) work?
+Q1: How does Moodle Workshop (Peer Evaluation) work?
 A: [Moodle Instruction](https://docs.moodle.org/39/en/Using_Workshop)

- Q4: What are in the weekly Assignment?
-A: 2 - 3 Programming Questions +  1 Bug Report

- Q5: What is a Bug Report?
-A: It's a report that you will write using Markdown language to self-reflect on the mistakes you have made in the assigned Programming Questions.
-The bug report template can be found [HERE](bug-report-template.md)

- Q6: How to submit weekly assignment?
-A: This question needs detailed explanation, and you can refer to the [Assignment Submission Guideline](assignment-submission-guideline.md)
+Q2: Does my peer-evaluation contribute to my assignment grade?
+A: Yes.
+The peer-evaluation contribute to 20% of your assignment grade.
+I will explain this in the recorded lecture video.

+### Regarding Quiz and Exams

- Q6: What's the format of quizzes and exams in this course?
+Q1: What's the format of quizzes and exams in this course?
 A: MCQ

 ## Detailed Schedule